 First, check to see how your watch band fits.

 Is it too loose?
 Too tight?
-For your Apple Watch to check your heart rate, the sensor needs to connect with your skin.
+For your Apple Watch to check your heart rate, the sensor must have good contact with your skin.

 So make sure your watch band fits just right.
 If it is too loose, the sensor won’t be able to record your heart rate.